Definitions

 When prolonged physical restraint is required, the following considerations must be addressed:

 - Once a protocol involving prolonged physical restraint has been approved by the ARC, the animals undergoing prolonged physical restraint must be observed by a member of the Division of Laboratory Animal Medicine (DLAM) veterinary staff during the initial conduct of the experiment to ensure that the animals are not undergoing undue distress.
+Ongoing veterinary oversight may be required after the initial observation period is complete, as determined by the ARC.

 - The period of restraint must be limited to the minimum required to accomplish the research objectives.